Lexicon-Digital/punit-moviehub/README.md

 ```

 ### Seeding the database
+Before running the application, copy the [moviehub-db-data-seed.sql](https://github.com/Lexicon-Digital/bench-dotnet-training/blob/master/moviehub-api-implementation-task/db/moviehub-db-data-seed.sql) file into the [./MovieHub/Scripts](./MovieHub/Scripts) folder.
 There is no need to manually seed the database.
-The database will be automatically seeded using the script [moviehub-db-data-seed.sql](./MovieHub/Scripts/moviehub-db-data-seed.sql) when the application is run the first time.
+The database will be automatically seeded using the script upon running the application for the first time.

 ### Run the application
 Run the application using the command (running from the `./MovieHub` directory, **not** the base directory)